This FAQ applies to the Museum in Washington, DC.

 Where do I go to get into the Museum and when can I arrive with my timed-entry pass?

-Due to limited space around the exterior of the Museum, please do not arrive earlier than 15 minutes before the time on your pass.
+Space around the exterior of the Museum is limited due to ongoing construction.
+To prevent excess time queuing in warm or inclement weather, do not arrive earlier than the time on your pass.

 What are the required student – chaperone ratios?